Child Death

 2026-0122 4 Mar 2026 Essex

-Royal College of Paediatrics and Child … Basildon Hospital (Mid & South Essex NH…
+Basildon Hospital (Mid & South Essex NH… Royal College of Paediatrics and Child …

-Concerns summary A lack of national guidelines exists for assessing paediatric heart conditions like myocarditis, coupled with insufficient awareness of Parvovirus.
+Concerns summary (AI summary) A lack of national guidelines exists for assessing paediatric heart conditions like myocarditis, coupled with insufficient awareness of Parvovirus.
 Locally, critical radiology reports were delayed, metabolic acidosis causes were not fully explored, and documentation of observations and handovers was incomplete.

 Summer Mant